hekima/zahpee-api-python-client/README.md

 # How to install Zahpee Client:

-In your environment install it with:
+In your environment install it with pip command:

 ```
  pip install git+https://github.com/zahpee/zahpee-api-python-client.git